IkarosKappler/ikrs.http/document_root/README.txt

 TO DO:
 [2013-03-26]
+ - [DONE 2013-04-03]
- - The directory listing has trailing slashes in directory link names.
+   The directory listing has trailing slashes in directory link names.

 [2013-03-25]
  - [DONE 2013-04-02]